 Yes.
 The Uniform Anatomical Gift Act (UAGA) in both Colorado and Wyoming requires the coroner to enter into a written agreement with the eye bank to outline how cases under the coroner’s jurisdiction are handled when donation of eye tissues is an option.
 In Colorado, the District Attorney must also sign.
 It is an opportunity for us to come to a mutual agreement on how best to work together in your county.
-Operating without a written protocol is operating outside of what the law requires of you.

 The Rocky Mountain Lions Eye Bank is a separate organization from other recovery agencies.
 According to the UAGA, the eye bank is the legal custodian of the gift of eye tissues.
 As such, only the eye bank can represent the interests of maximizing the opportunity for cornea transplants, as the UAGA requires.
 Only the eye bank has the necessary expertise to work with the coroner toward any decision on the timing of a cornea recovery and the impact on transplant suitability.
 Likewise, the eye bank is aware of its caseloads at the time of the call and is uniquely positioned to juggle cases to accommodate a coroner's time constraints or logistical needs to move a body.
 We can cause a recovery to happen faster because we control our resources.

 No county coroner would delegate his or her responsibility to investigate a death to another agency.
 In the same way, the eye bank cannot delegate its responsibility as the custodian of the gift of eye donation.